• Overview

 Your surgeon will place a protective pad and plastic shield over your eye, which you’ll need to leave on for a few hours.
 You’ll be taken to the recovery room and then to your room on the ward.

-It may take a few days for your eyesight to return and it can take 4–6 weeks for your eye to fully recover.
-At this point, you’ll be able to get a new glasses prescription if you need it.
+It may take a few days for your eyesight to return, and it can take 4–6 weeks for your eye to recover fully.
+At this point, you’ll be able to get a new glasses prescription if needed.

 Short-term recovery

 Your eyes may feel a bit uncomfortable when the local anaesthetic wears off after a few hours.
-We’ll give you some painkillers to relieve any pain.
-You’ll also be given eye drops with a steroid to reduce inflammation, and antibiotics to prevent an infection.
+We’ll provide you with some painkillers to help relieve any discomfort.
+You’ll also be given eye drops containing a steroid to reduce inflammation and antibiotics to prevent infection.

 For the first 24 hours after your operation: